Battle of Blair Mountain: Battle

 Logan County Sheriff's deputies during the battle of Blair Mountain.

 At a rally on August 7, Mary Harris "Mother" Jones called on the miners not to march into Logan and Mingo counties and set up the union by force.
 She feared a bloodbath as the Logan County deputies were better equipped than the miners.
 Regardless, on August 20, armed men began gathering at Lens Creek Mountain, Kanawha County.
 Four days later an estimated 13,000 had gathered and began marching towards Logan County.
 Miners near St. Albans, Kanawha County, commandeered a Chesapeake and Ohio freight train, renamed by the miners the "Blue Steel Special", to meet up with the advance column of marchers at Danville, Boone County, on their way to "Bloody Mingo".
 During this time Keeney and Mooney fled to Ohio, while Bill Blizzard assumed quasi-leadership of the miners.
 Meanwhile, Sheriff Chafin had begun to set up defenses on Blair Mountain.
 He was supported financially by the Logan County Coal Operators Association, creating the nation's largest private armed force of nearly 2,000.

 Short arrows indicate the location of fighting between union and nonunion forces.
 The long arrow shows federal troop movement.

 The first skirmishes occurred on the morning of August 25.
 The bulk of the miners were still 15 mi away.
 The following day, President Warren G. Harding threatened to send in federal troops and Army Martin MB-1 bombers.
 After a long meeting in Madison, Boone County, the miners were convinced to return home.
 However, within hours of the Madison decision, rumors abounded that Chafin's men had shot union sympathizers in the town of Sharples, just north of Blair Mountain, and that families had been caught in crossfire.
 As a result, the miners returned to Blair Mountain, many traveling in other stolen and commandeered trains.

-Political cartoon with Uncle Sam saying to the miners "I'll give you until noon Thursday to go back to your home."
+Political cartoon with Uncle Sam saying to the miners "I'll give you until noon Thursday to go back to your homes."

 On August 29, the titular battle began in earnest.
 Chafin's men, though outnumbered, had the advantage of higher positions and better weaponry.
 Private planes were hired to drop homemade bombs on the miners.
-A combination of poison gas and explosive bombs left over from World War I were dropped in several locations near the towns of Jeffery, Sharples and Blair.
 At least one did not explode and was recovered by the miners; it was used months later to great effect as evidence for the defense during treason and murder trials.
 On orders from General Billy Mitchell, Army bombers from Maryland were also used for aerial surveillance.
 One Martin bomber crashed on its return flight, killing four of the five crew members.